bryanlihp/FFmpeg_build/README.md

-# Build FFmpeg on Visual Studio 2013 - 2017
+# Build FFmpeg on Visual Studio 2022

 ## Pre-requisites

-Visual Studio 2013,2015 or 2017
+Visual Studio 2022
 MSYS2
-YASM
+NASM

 ### Visual Studio
-Latest ffmpeg versions compile with Visual Studio 2013, 2015 and 2017.
+ffmpeg v8.0 compile with Visual Studio 2022

 ### MSYS2

 1. Download and run the installer at http://msys2.github.io.
 Follow the instructions and install it.
 In may case, it is installed to C:\msys64
+2. Launch the MSYS2 terminal and update the package database and base packages by running: `pacman -Syu`
-2. Install required tools: pacman -S make gcc diffutils
+3. Install required tools: pacman -S make gcc diffutils
-3. Rename C:\msys64\usr\bin\link.exe to link_orig.exe, in order to use MSVC link.exe (naming conflict)
+4. Rename C:\msys64\usr\bin\link.exe to link_orig.exe, in order to use MSVC link.exe (naming conflict)

 ### YASM